Updated: Nov 12, 2021

 To get you started, here are 3 ways to integrate singing into your life right now.

 1. Create a daily contemplative movement and voice practice to make friends with your experience and allow yourself to be just as you are.
-Join the mailing list and receive a FREE GIFT to introduce you to this practice and guide you through it, including an introductory video, guided practice, and journal prompts.
+If you're looking for ideas, there is a lovely one that is part of my online course, The World Needs Your Voice!

 2. If you need an energetic boost, find a song that can serve as an "anthem" to you, inspiring and uplifting you.
 If you are overwhelmed by strong emotions, find a comforting song that soothes you or allows you to go more deeply into your feelings.
 Sing it with the recording, with a karaoke track, or a cappella.
 As you sing, feel your entire body supporting you, and the earth below and heaven above.
 Feel your emotions moving through you and see if you might experience them as less stuck, more transparent and fluid.